 - Any Other Important Information – This could be any particular information about the driver, the trucking company, and its protocols and procedures, or any additional information about the accident.

 We don’t expect your trust.
 We earn it.
-Contact Minner Vines Moncus Injury Lawyers today at (859) 279-0561 or fill out our contact form if you have been involved in an accident with a commercial truck.
+Contact Minner Vines Injury Lawyers, PLLC today at (859) 279-0561 or fill out our contact form if you have been involved in an accident with a commercial truck.

 What Are the Damages Available for Injuries?